Ngora District: Location

 Ngora District is bordered by Soroti District to the northwest, Katakwi District to the northeast, Kumi District to the east, Pallisa District to the south, and Serere District to the west.
 The district headquarters are located approximately 23 km west of Kumi, the nearest large town.
 It lies approximately 230 km, by road, northeast of Kampala, the capital of Uganda.
 The coordinates of the district are:01 30N, 33 48E.

 Overview

 Ngora District was established on 1 July 2010 by the Ugandan parliament.
 It was previously part of the Kumi District.
 Ngora District together with Amuria District, Bukedea District, Kaberamaido District, Katakwi District, Kumi District, Serere District, and Soroti District comprise the Teso sub-region, home to an estimated 2.5 million people of Iteso and Kumam ethnicities.
-Apolot Stella Isodo is the parliamentary Woman representative for Ngora District.
+Josephine Pedun is the parliamentary Woman representative for Ngora District.
 Ngora County is the only county in Ngora District represented by Abala David at parliament.